VapourNvim/VapourNvim/README.md

 ## Features

+* Easy to install and use
+* Awesome user configuration system
-* A very elegant and clean look to the editor
+* Very elegant and clean look to the editor
-* An extensible package management system
+* Extensible package management system
 * Written in an efficient programming language
 * Great support for version control
 * Code completion